evanx/component-validator/README.md

 #### `start()`

-- called after this component and its dependencies have been initialised successfully
+Called after this component and its dependencies have been initialised successfully

 Notes:
 - The component might open a network connection here, e.g. to Redis.

 #### `end()`

-- called to shutdown the component e.g. for a graceful system exit.
+Called to shutdown the component e.g. for a graceful system exit.

 Notes:
 - the component should close any connections here, e.g. so that Node can exit.